andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 version was no fun at all.
 But, with the types, writing the implementation became a *joy* again.
 And, you have the help of *hole driven development*, too.

-If you need, say, an `R n`, there might be only one way go get it — only one function that returns it.

-If you have something that you need to combine with something you don’t know about, you can use typed holes (`_`) and GHC will give you a list of all the values you have in scope that can fit there.
+If you need, say, an `R n`, there might be only one way get it!
+And if you have something that you need to combine with something you don’t know about, you can use typed holes (`_`) and GHC will give you a list of all the values you have in scope that can fit there.
 Your programs basically write themselves!

 The more you can restrict the implementations of your functions with your types, the more of a joy programming in Haskell is.
 Things fit together and fall